syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-list.md

 // Adds a new paragraph with the text in the left hand side textbox.

-IParagraph paragraph = textBoxShape.TextBody.AddParagraph("Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+IParagraph paragraph = textBoxShape.TextBody.AddParagraph("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");

 //Sets the list type as Numbered